 | Sampling | Server asks the client to request a model completion | A data-cleaning server requests a draft label explanation | The client keeps model access, review, and policy control; the server doesn't receive an API key.[7] |

-| Elicitation | Server asks the client to collect additional user input | A returns tool asks for the damaged-item category through a structured form | Don't request passwords, tokens, or other secrets through form elicitation; validate any returned field.[7] |
+| Elicitation | Server asks the client to collect additional user input | A rollouts tool asks for the rollback reason through a structured form | Form mode must not request passwords, tokens, or payment credentials.
+Use URL mode for sensitive out-of-band interactions, and validate returned state.[8] |

 Now run the real protocol through the official Python SDK.
 The SDK's FastMCP server generates tool metadata from type hints and docstrings.
 A ClientSession initializes the connection, discovers the tool, and calls it.[9]